14 Days in Namibia

 Morning

-Most travelers arrive at Hosea Kutako International Airport near
+Arrive at Hosea Kutako International Airport and collect your 4x4 rental

 Lunch